Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 In this example we will use `quoteExactInputSingle` to get a quote for the pair **USDC - WETH**.
 The inputs are the **token in**, the **token out**, the **amount in** and the **fee**.

+The **fee** input parameters represents the swap fee that distributed ti all in range liquidity at the time of the swap.
+It is one of the identifiers of a Pool, the others being **tokenIn** and **tokenOut**.

 The guide will **cover**:
 1. Computing the **USDC - WETH** Pool's deployment address
 2. Setting up a reference to the Pool contract and getting metadata from it.